-All images selected at Operation 1 in the previous page will be saved as image files with the file type (and the compression ratio) specified in this window.
+All images selected at Operation 1 in the previous page will be saved as image files with the fil type (and the compression ratio) specified in this window.
 You can not specify those to each image separately.

 If you save multiple images at one time, those filenames will be original names (without original extensions) plus specified file type (.tif for "TIFF" and .jpg for "JPEG").
 In the case of Macintosh files without extensions, those extensions will be added to the ends of the original names.
-Therefore, you can not save multiple files that have the same names excluding extensions at one time (because same filenames can not exist in one folder).
-The warning message "Selecting a few files with the same name" will be displayed.